Happy Diwali Festival, 10 lines, short essays & Paragraph for Kids, class 1,2,3,4,5 primary & high school students

 10) It is one of the most loved and enjoyable festival of Hindus.

 2. Short Essay & Paragraph on Diwali

+The literal meaning of the word Diwali is a big queue of lamps made of earth, used for decoration or celebration on this day.
 Diwali is one the most celebrated festival of Hindus all around the world.
 According to the Hindus calendar, Diwali falls on the Amavasya of the month of Karthik.
-The word Diwali means the queue of earthen lamps which is used as a decoration on this occasion.

-It is a five days long festival celebrated by the people with huge preparations and rituals.
-The people can their houses, beautify houses and homes with beautiful flowers and Rangolis.
-Women prepare different types of foods in homes and invite relatives and neighbors on dinner while children celebrate this festival by cracking firecrackers in the evening.
+The Diwali festivals runs for five days in all.
+It involves multiple preparations and rituals to be performed by people.
+The people lit candles in their houses and beautify homes with beautiful flowers and Rangolis.
+Women prepare different types of foods in homes and invite relatives and neighbors on dinner.
+Whereas, children celebrate this festival by cracking firecrackers in the evening.

 The lights on this day symbolize the victory of truth and light over darkness.
-This day teaches to stay away form bad and do good deeds and to follow right path to lead happy life.
-On this day specially Hindus are observed having lots of fun and frolic activities.
+This day teaches to stay away form bad and do good deeds, to follow right path to lead happy life.
+On this day special rituals and customs are observed.
 They perform puja on main Diwali with lots of rituals.

 This festival of lights is a mark of the Hindus tradition.
 It is celebrated worshiping the deities and sharing joy, love and happiness.
-Diwali is also known as the Deepawali which means a row of diyas or candles.
+Diwali teaches us great lessons of unity, peace, dignity and brotherhood.